 Schedule 15 is the SDLT relief framework for transactions involving partnerships.
 It operates in three principal directions.
 Transfers into a partnership (paragraphs 10 to 13) cover the case where a partner or connected person conveys a chargeable interest into the partnership; the chargeable consideration is reduced by the SLP percentage.
 Transfers of partnership interests (paragraphs 14 to 17) cover the case where a partner sells their partnership interest to another person, with distinct treatment for property-investment partnerships.
 Transfers out of a partnership to a partner or connected person (paragraphs 18 to 20) cover the incorporation case where the partnership conveys property to a corporate vehicle controlled by the partners; the SLP calculation operates mirror-symmetrically to the transfer-in formula.

-The route delivers zero SDLT only where the SLP calculation reaches 100%.
-This requires the post-transaction partnership shares (under the para 34 income-profit metric) to align with the pre-transaction beneficial ownership of the chargeable interest, with all relevant partners being connected to one another under CTA 2010 s.1122.
-The arrangement is statutorily authorised, not a loophole; SDLTM33500 onwards is HMRC's primary operational guidance and was last updated on 20 February 2026 at the time of writing.
+You get to zero SDLT only where the SLP calculation reaches 100%.
+That needs the post-transaction partnership shares (under the para 34 income-profit metric) to line up with the pre-transaction beneficial ownership of the chargeable interest, with all the relevant partners connected to one another under CTA 2010 s.1122.
+This is statutorily authorised relief, not a loophole.
+SDLTM33500 onwards is HMRC's primary operational guidance and was last updated on 20 February 2026.
 Schedule 15 has been continuously in force since the SDLT regime replaced stamp duty on land transactions in December 2003.

-Where the route does NOT deliver zero SDLT: any case where the partnership is not genuinely pre-existing with operational substance (s.75A Ramsay challenge territory, separate HMRC manual at SDLTM09050+); any case where one or more partners are not connected with each other (the cohabitant exclusion is the most common trap); any case where the partnership-share alignment between income-profit-share and the SLP calculation is poor (mismatched capital and income ratios); and any case where the transfer is to a third-party purchaser rather than to the partnership itself or a person connected with the partners.
+It does NOT get you to zero in four situations: where the partnership is not genuinely pre-existing with operational substance (s.75A Ramsay challenge territory, separate HMRC manual at SDLTM09050+); where one or more partners are not connected with each other (the cohabitant exclusion is the most common trap); where the alignment between income-profit-share and the SLP calculation is poor (mismatched capital and income ratios); and where the transfer goes to a third-party purchaser rather than to the partnership itself or a person connected with the partners.

 Paragraph 10: the transfer-in formula and its mirror at paragraphs 18 to 20